A Idioms

 all the time

-My sister asks for money all the time but I do not like to give it to her.
+My sister asks for money all the time but I never give it to her.

 all thumbs